DenisCodes/is601-project/Task Level User Stories/Task Level User Stories.md

 Action: Navigate through the trattoria's menu pages and read customer testimonials next to each dish.

 Result: View the company’s menu and testimonials.

+User Story 4:

+Maria Subscribes for Regular Updates.

+Action: Click on sign up for newsletters or updates from the trattoria.

+Result: User receives regular updates about themed nights, special events, and exclusive offers.